ljones-11/static-and-dynamic-testing/part_1_docs/testing_task_1.md

     else
       return False

+  # def to define function, comma between arguments. return card1. indentation of if statement
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
     return card
   else:
     return card2

+# total should be set to 0. total should be str(total) to concatenate the string.
 def cards_total(self, cards):
   total
   for card in cards: